fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 - Use node as base
 - Set working directory so we don't interfere with the contents of the base image
 - Copy ALL of the files in this directory to the image
-- Start with DEBUG=playground:* npm start
+- Start with DEBUG=playground:* npm startaterial

 Let's place the following Dockerfile at the root of the project: